weizou52/TheMetMuseum-App/README.md

 # TheMetMuseum-App
-a web application using React and The Metropolitan Museum of Art Collection API which supports searching and collecting favorite art objects.
+A web application using React and The Metropolitan Museum of Art Collection API which supports searching and collecting favorite art objects.
 The App was fowllowed by a freecodecamp project.

 Website Sample: